-A public body must make a verbatim record, by audio or video, of any closed session and take minutes of the meeting.
-Every six months, or as soon thereafter as is practicable, the public body must meet to review the minutes of any closed sessions that occurred and determine whether the minutes of those closed sessions need to remain confidential.
-If the public body determines that it is no longer necessary to have the minutes remain confidential, it must make the minutes available to the public.
+A public body must make a verbatim record, by audio or video, of any closed meeting and take minutes of the meeting.
+Every six months, or as soon thereafter as is practicable, the public body must meet to review the minutes of any closed meetings that occurred and determine whether the minutes of those closed meetings need to remain confidential.
+If the public body determines that it is no longer necessary to have the minutes remain confidential, the public body must make the minutes available to the public.